 RFCFS International Activity

-Intense activity of the Ministry of Justice of the Russian Federation in the field of international integration of our country in the global and regional legal space poses a wide range of tasks in front of the RFCFS as a leading scientific and methodic centre in the system of forensic institutions.
-These tasks are related to establishment of international relations and expansion of cooperation with specialized forensic institutions in the countries of near and far abroad.
+The Ministry of Justice of Russia poses a broad spectrum of tasks in front of the RFCFS as a leading scientific and methodical center in the system of forensic institutions.
+These tasks are related to establishing international relations and expanding cooperation with specialized forensic institutions in the countries of near and far abroad.

 Within the framework of this activity the RFCFS’ tasks are as following: